 |– If no stepchildren||– Estate split evenly among children of stepchildren|

-If after all this searching, no viable heirs can be found for your estate’s property, it will escheat to the state.
+If after all this searching, no viable heirs can be found for your estate’s property, it will be escheat to the state.
 This means that Ohio will seize control of your property and offer it to the school district in the county where the decedent resided or owned property.

 Non-Probate Ohio Inheritances